Hire in Switzerland

-Under Swiss law, non-competition clauses are allowed, but as these are likely to have an adverse effect on the employee’s economic freedom, they are subject to a number of limitations.
-The non-competition restriction has to be agreed upon in writing.
+Under Swiss law, non-competition clauses are allowed.
+However, because these are likely to adversely impact the employee’s economic freedom, they are subject to a number of limitations.
+The non-competition restriction must be agreed upon in writing.

-The prohibition must be appropriately restricted with regard to place, time and scope so that it does not unfairly compromise the employee’s future economic activity.
-In any case, a non-competition clause which would compel the employee to change his professional activity altogether should be deemed null and void, as it would be considered contrary to public order.
+The prohibition has to be appropriately restricted in regard to place, time and scope so that it does not unfairly compromise the future economic activity of the employee.
+In any case, a non-competition clause that would compel the employee to modify his or her professional activity altogether will be deemed invalid as it would be considered contrary to public order.

-- A post-termination restriction on competition is only valid and enforceable if it is limited to a specific activity, a reasonable geographic area, and a reasonable period of time (typically no more than 1 year, if based on the knowledge of the employer’s clientele, and no more than 3 years, if based on knowledge of manufacturing and commercial secrets).
+- A post-termination restriction on competition is only valid and enforceable if it is limited to a specific activity, a reasonable geographic area and a reasonable time period.
+For the latter, this is typically no more than one year (if based on the knowledge of the employer’s clientele) and no more than three years, (if based on knowledge of manufacturing and commercial secrets).

-In addition, a non-competition restriction is only enforceable in those cases where the employee has had access to the employer’s customers or to manufacturing or business secrets during the term of the employment, and the use of such knowledge could significantly damage the employer.
+- In addition, a non-competition restriction is only enforceable in cases where the employee has had access to the employer’s customers or to manufacturing or business secrets during their tenure – and the use of such knowledge could significantly harm the employer.

-The restriction does not apply if the employer terminates the employment relationship without the employee having given him good cause to do so, or if the employee terminates it for good cause attributable to the employer.
+- The restriction does not apply if the employer terminates the employment relationship without the employee giving reasonable cause to do so.
+It also will not apply if the employee terminates it for a reasonable cause attributable to the employer.

-Where an employee infringing the restriction is liable to pay a contractual penalty, the employee may exempt themselves from the prohibition by paying the penalty, but liability for any further damage remains.
-Only where expressly agreed upon in writing, the employer may insist that the employee continue to observe the non-competition restriction in addition to seeking the agreed contractual penalty and any further damages.
+- If an employee infringing the restriction is liable to pay a contractual penalty, the employee may exempt themselves from the prohibition by paying the penalty.
+However, liability for any further damage remains.
+When expressly agreed upon in writing, the employer can insist the employee continue to observe the non-competition restriction in addition to seeking the agreed contractual penalty and any further damages.

-A non-competition clause, although common in the practice, is not required to be paired with financial compensation, as such consideration is not a prerequisite to the validity of that clause under Swiss law.
+A non-competition clause, while common in the practice, is not required to be paired with financial compensation.
+Because of this, consideration is not a prerequisite to the validity of that clause under Swiss law.

-Customer non-solicits – Are permissible (with similar restrictions to non-competes).
+Customer non-solicits – Are permissible (subject to similar restrictions to non-competes).

-Employee non-solicits – Are permissible (with similar restrictions to non-competes).
+Employee non-solicits – Are permissible (subject to similar restrictions to non-competes).

-Each employer has a legal obligation to document its employees’ working hours (Art.
+Employers are required to document employees’ working hours (Art.
 46 of the Employment Law (LTr) and Article 73 of Order 1 on the Employment Law).
-Companies must therefore be able to document the daily and weekly working hours of their employees, including compensatory work and overtime.
-The employer must also calculate the worker’s days off, whether weekly or compensatory, along with breaks of half an hour or longer.
+Employers must therefore have a system in place to document the daily and weekly working hours of their employees, including compensatory work and overtime.
+The employer must also calculate the worker’s days off (whether weekly or compensatory) along with any break of half an hour or longer.

-The breakdown of hours worked by employees must be retained by the company for a period of five years.
-In the event of infringement of this rule, several penalties are possible, ranging from a warning to a fine.
-In the most extreme cases of infringements of employment law, namely when employees’ lives or health are at risk, the law even provides for closing the company down.
+The breakdown of work hours performed by employees must be retained by the company for five years.
+If a company fails to follow this rule, several penalties are possible.
+These range from a warning to a fine.
+In the most extreme cases of an employer infringing employment rules, namely when employees’ lives or health are at risk, the law even provides for shutting the company down.

-Certain professions and businesses are excluded from the provisions on working hours and time off.
-These include, for example, the staff of international organizations or agricultural companies.
+- Specific professions and businesses are excluded from the regulations on working hours and time off.
+For example, the staff of international organizations or agricultural companies may be exempt.

-Provisions relating to the recording of working hours do not apply to employees in “a high management position” (people with significant decision-making power or the ability to strongly influence decisions of major importance to the company).
+- Provisions relating to the recording of working hours do not apply to employees in “a high management position.”
+This includes workers with significant decision-making power or the ability to strongly influence important decisions for the company.

-The recording of working hours is completely abolished for employees earning a salary subject to AVS of more than CHF 120,000 (including bonuses) and enjoying flexibility in their working hours.
-This complete removal must be agreed within the context of a collective bargaining agreement (for the company or the sector) and must form the subject of a written agreement by each employee.
+- The responsibility of recording working hours is completely removed for employees earning a salary subject to AVS of more than CHF 120,000 (including bonuses) and enjoying flexibility in their working hours.
+This removal must be agreed upon within the context of a collective bargaining agreement (for the company or the sector) and must form the subject of a specific written agreement concluded with each employee.